How to Spend an Adventure-Filled Day in Page, AZ

 7 - Toadstool Hoodoos - The hike out-and-back to Toadstool Hoodoos is about 1.8 miles long, depending on how far one explores the hoodoos.
 There is minimal elevation change, parking is right off of the highway.
 This trail does not have shade.
 Bring extra water.

 9 - Lee’s Ferry - Lee’s Ferry signals the start of Grand Canyon National Park.
 The access point to the Colorado River can be reached by car.
 This is a starting point for kayaking upstream (floating down) or whitewater rafting.
-This is the exit point of a complete through hike of the Buckskin Gulch Canyon.
+This is also the exit point of a complete through hike of the Buckskin Gulch Canyon.

-11 - Moqui Sand Caves (also known as Kanab Sand Caves) - This is a short hike (little less than a mile out-and-back) with a very steep and somewhat sketchy sandstone hill to climb to get to a manmade cave.
+11 - Moqui Sand Caverns (also known as Kanab Sand Caves) - This is a short hike (little less than a mile out-and-back) with a very steep and somewhat sketchy sandstone hill to climb to get to a manmade cave.
 The best time for pictures is late in the afternoon.

 12 - Belly of the Dragon - Belly of the Dragon is an amazing manmade water culvert under US-89 that is being carved slowly into a slot canyon by the water moving through the sandstone.
 Roundtrip trail is 0.25 miles.

 13 - Kanab’s Peekaboo Canyon - Peekaboo is a short, beautiful, and easy 1.0 mile out-and-back slot canyon near Kanab (not to be confused with the Peekaboo Slot Canyon in Escalante).
 This canyon does require an off-road vehicle to get to the trailhead.
-Vehicles can be rented in Kanab, or ask a tour guide to take you there.
+Vehicles can be rented in Kanab or ask a tour guide to take you there.

 14 - Reflection Canyon - Reflection Canyon is a “wish list” hike for me that I’ve included as it’s part of Lake Powell.
 It’s accessed however from the north side, near Escalante, down the slightly treacherous Hole-in-the-Rock Road.
 This is an 18-20 mile out-and-back hike.
 It is also possible to reach the canyon by water, from Lake Powell, and scramble up the canyon wall.